tpfirman/EH-HackAThon-WWIZ/README.md

 ## My Solution

 **WWIZ (Who's Who in the Zoo)**
 Everyone has been in a situation at work where they were wondering **"Who do I talk to about that thing?"**, heard about a project in a meeting and thought **"Wait, what's that?"**, or seen a name on an email and wondered **"Who is that?"**.
 These moments of uncertainty can kill productivity and create frustration in modern workplaces.

+**Demo user credentials**
+username: demo
+password: demo

-**WWIZ is Employment Hero's intelligent workplace assistant** that eliminates these knowledge gaps by providing instant, accurate answers about your organization's people, projects, and processes.
+**WWIZ is an intelligent workplace assistant** that eliminates these knowledge gaps by providing instant, accurate answers about your organization's people, projects, and processes.

 ### 🎯 Core Mission & Intelligence